Greenstand/Greenstand-Overview/Contributing.md

 Basics:
 * Fork the repository
 * All changes you make must be submitted for review via a pull request to the apropriate branch.
-* Ask for clarification if needed (via Git pull requessts or slack).
+* Ask for clarification if needed (via Git pull requests or slack).
 * Report problems

-Think Agile with small itterations and clearly defined committs.
-When it doubt ask.
+Think Agile with small itterations and clearly defined commits.
+When in doubt, ask.

 # Project Repository

-*In it’s most basic form this platform is designed to collect tree inmages from an android applicaiton and disply these images on web-maps that can be served on other organiztions websites.*
+*In it’s most basic form this platform is designed to collect tree images from an android application and disply these images on web-maps that can be served on other organizations' websites.*

 * [Android Applicaiton](https://github.com/Greenstand/treetracker-android)
 * [Admin panel](Https://github.com/Greenstand/treetracker-admin)